 We Know How to Write A Long Term Disability Appeal Letter That Gets Results

 Federal law gives you the right to appeal an insurance company’s decision to deny your claim for long term disability benefits, but you only have a limited time to act.
-Don’t waste this period on trying to figure out where you went wrong the first time — get professional help from an experienced disability benefits lawyer.
+Don’t waste this period on trying to figure out where you went wrong the first time — get professional help from an experienced long term disability benefits lawyer.

 The ERISA appeals process starts with your appeal letter.
 If you don’t know how to write a long term disability appeal letter, Marc Whitehead & Associates can help.
 The Houston LTD benefits attorneys at Marc Whitehead & Associates have helped clients all over the U.S. who have had their claims for disability benefits unfairly denied or delayed by an insurance company.
 We are prepared to represent you through every phase of the appeal process — all the way to Federal Court, if necessary.
 We’ve prevailed against Prudential, the Hartford, Aetna, Liberty Mutual, Humana, and other major insurance companies.